We started by asking, “What if schools supported students to…”

 LUNCH

-Now it's time to refuel!
-At 12:30pm, Noah enjoys a healthy lunch with friends.
+Now it’s time to refuel!
+Noah shares a healthy lunch with friends, recharging for the rest of his day.

 HUMANITIES